jsetton/openhab2-addons/bundles/org.openhab.binding.insteon/README.md

 Usage: smarthome:insteon send_extended_message_2 address flags cmd1 cmd2 [up to 12 bytes] - send extended message with a two byte crc to a device
 ```

-Here is an example of command: `smarthome:insteon display_local_database`.
+Here is an example of command: `smarthome:insteon display_modem_database`.

 When monitoring devices, the output will be displayed where openHAB was started.
 You may need to redirect the output to a log file to see the messages.